 2. More Scrutiny from Your Potential Acquirer

-You should start to panic, now, however if you’ve build your company to sell it.
+You should start to panic, now, however, if you’ve built your company to sell it.

 The leading tech companies are sitting on giant mountains of cash on their balance sheets (calculated as current assets plus long term investments).
 Apple: $253 Billion, Microsoft: $136 Billion, Google: $93 Billion,Cisco: $79 Billion, IBM: $65 Billion, Oracle: $66 Billion, Intel: $43 Billion, and little Facebook: $13.6 Billion.
 If it starts to cost real money to issue these bonds, you may see the rate, value, and speed of acquisition go down.

 What has defied logic in the last year is the shear number of companies raising huge sums of money at billion dollar valuations.
 As mentioned above, most large scale startups are intentionally losing money as they grow in order to get there faster.

 Investors of all shapes and stripes have been willing to speculate - to back a business with an uncertain range of unproven options instead of a demonstrated path to a working business model.

 The belief - companies like Uber and Airbnb and others are playing a zero-sum, winner-take-all game.
 It’s worth it to lose money as these companies grow because he who gets the largest customer base wins.

 Early-stage investors have been more willing to get in early and fast - because the ultimate rewards are so huge.
 Angel investors writing a $25,000 check are willing to put money into a company without a strong theory about profitability just the first step in that food chain on the way to ultimate domination and massive valuation.